cecethea/javascript-tutorial-fr/1-js/05-data-types/05-array-methods/article.md

 alert(youngerUsers.length); // 2
 ```

-In the call above, we use `user.younger` as a filter and also provide `user` as the context for it.
-If we didn't provide the context, `users.filter(user.younger)` would call `user.younger` as a standalone function, with `this=undefined`.
-That would mean an instant error.
 Dans l'appel ci-dessus, nous utilisons `user.younger` en tant que filtre et nous fournissons également l'`user` en tant que contexte.
 Si nous ne fournissions pas le contexte, `users.filter(user.younger)` appellerait `user.younger` en tant que fonction autonome, avec `this=undefined`.
 Il en résulterait une erreur instantanée.

 ## Résumé